bbarman4u/azure-boards-automate-state-transition-serverless/README.md

     * ADO_PAT - To hold your Azure DevOps Personal Access Token
     * ADO_PROCESS_TYPE - To provide at run time rules of which process type to apply

-* Create a new web hook for the child work item types.
+* Create a new web hook for each of the child work item types.
 In this example we are just setting up web hooks for when Task work items are updated.
 The web hook should send when the state field is changed.

    ![](./media/web-hooks-1.png)